 I fit the bill for this one.
 I wrote a few books under pen names that sell well to this day.

 I consider myself a decent writer, but I also enjoy being the digital strategist behind my niche.

 (Hybrids are more common than you may think).

-I say all this because I’ve divided the best video courses into 2 sections below.
-One for both types of publishers.
+I say all this because I’ve divided the best online self publishing courses into 2 sections below.
+One for each types of Kindle publisher.

-This way, you’ll know which is for you.
+This way, you’ll know which fits you best.

 After hours of research, comparing, and analysis, I put together the top outsource self publishing courses that you should consider joining.